Vani11aG310/victoria-book-box/Planning/project-planning.md

 # Project Planning

 ## Victoria Book Box
-Victoria Book Box is "Mobile-friendly" website to track locations of book boxes and their current inventory.
-Allows users to input data about  book they are adding to a box.
+Victoria Book Box is a mobile-friendly website to track locations of book boxes and their current inventory.
+Allows users to input data about books they are adding to a box.
 Users can search boxes for books they may be interested in.
-Users can receive notification when a book they are interested is added to the collection.
+Users can receive a notification when a book they are interested is added to the collection.

 ## Target Audience
 Book Lovers who want access to free local book boxes to exchange their used books.